romainljsimon/interaction-models/README.md

 # Interaction models

+This work has been caried out during the 2021 summer as part of an internship at the Centre of Theoretical Physics (CPT) in Marseille under the supervision of Mathieu Génois.

 This library implements several models of human face-to-face interactions in a closed environment.
 The models range from the brownian motion model to some specific pedestrian models.

 ## How to run the code ?